ningg/Machine-Learning-Q-and-AI/pages/_books_ml-q-and-ai-chapters_ch10.md

 Given an input prompt, the language model produces a probability distribution over the entire vocabulary (the candidate words) for the next token.
-Each token in the vocabulary is assigned a probability based on the modelâ€™s understanding of the context.
+Each token in the vocabulary is assigned a probability based on the model's understanding of the context.
 The selected top-*k* tokens are then renormalized so that the probabilities sum to 1.
 Finally, a token is sampled from the renormalized top-*k* probability distribution and is appended to the input prompt.
 This process is